Phonemic transcription with the DISC alphabet

 APLS uses a subset of DISC relevant to North American Englishes.
 In APLS, we use DISC symbols for phonemic representations of sounds, not phonetic representations.
 As a result, the APLS subset of DISC doesn’t have symbols for [ɾ] or [ʔ] (flap or glottal stop); in North American Englishes, these surface only as allophones of /t/.

-In this document, fixed-width font is used for things you actually type into the transcription program (Elan or Praat).
+In this document, fixed-width font is used for symbols you actually type into APLS search fields or a transcription program (Praat or Elan).

 On this page